h-bails/classifieds/README.md

 3. Choose a unique app name and add your location.
 4. From the Resources section, select Heroku Postgres.
 5. From the Deploy section, connect to Github and search for your repository.
 You can also enable automatic deployment if you wish.
-6. From the Settings tab, reveal the Config Vars and add your Cloudinary and database URLs and secret keys, as well as your Amazon SES credentials.
+6. From the Settings tab, reveal the Config Vars and add your Cloudinary and database URLs and secret keys, as well as your email credentials.
     You'll need the following Config Vars:
     - Django secret key
     - Cloudinary URL